 - age 30 and over. - enrolled only in Online Classes which does not include a face-to-face component. - enrolled in Continuing Education courses or programs less than 360 contact hours or Continuing Education corporate training. - enrolled in Dual Credit courses taught at a public or private K-12 facility. - who submit an affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician's opinion, the vaccination required would be injurious to the health and well-being of the student. - who submit an affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including religious belief.
-A conscientious exemption form ("Affidavit Request for Exemption from Immunizations for Reasons of Conscience") from the Texas Department of State Health Services must be used.
+A conscientious exemption form ("Affidavit Request for Exemption from Immunizations for Reasons of Conscience") from the Texas Department of State Health Services must be used by students living in on-campus housing.
+The DSHS form may be ordered electronically.
 Allow several weeks to submit and have form approved by the Texas Department of State Health Services.
+Students NOT living in on-campus housing may use the official Texas Higher Education Coordinating Board's Affidavit Form.
+Students must print the form, have it notarized, and file it with the Office of Admissions and Records.